 Place: Each of my journeys has always been a (subjective) first, a destination I have never been to before, and may not return to again.
 The Back River, for example, my 12th trip north of sixty in 20 years, was ample "first" for me, despite the many dozens who had been on that journey before me.
 I dipped my paddle a number of times into waters beyond my comfort zone.
 Or, in other words: subjective firsts don't have to be dull; they are inexhaustible in number and adaptable in terms of demands.
 The latter making for a longer life.
 And even if I were to return; I could only retrace the route, but could never repeat the journey.
 Each journey is unique.
 And beyond, all too often, a number of would-be firsts fail to recognize the millennia-long existence of indigenous people, from bygone times.
 Or, in the words of George Whalley from the early 1960s: “Fifty or sixty years ago, a man travelling by canoe and on foot in the North-West Territories could be certain of very little except that wherever he went others had been before.”

 Speed: Is FKT (fastestknowntime.com) really a desirable benchmark - out there?
-What an ailing concept (to me).
+What a misguided concept, how disrespectful to the land.
 Think Slow Food vs Fast Food.
 Whenever I go for a day hike into the foothills of the Alps, I try to return home as late as possible, to make the most of the day.
 Likewise on a multiday trip to the far reaches of Canada: I try to stretch things out for as long as possible.
 More time out of doors means more accomplished in life (to me).
 Stop to smell the roses!
 Why go to great lengths to get there in the first place, only to leave as soon as possible?

 Distance: Are titles like "the farthest hiked (wo)man on earth" really a worthwhile goal in life?
 What about the dark figure, the known unknowns?
 The ones who are out there for sure, but to whom kilometers mean nothing and therefore don't talk about it.
 Do kilometers at the end of the day, the end of a trip, and the end of one’s life really matter?
 Wouldn't we be better off counting other things?
 Like the number of days spent out of doors or the sunsets enjoyed?